Dananando/17th-shard-API/README.md

 ## Sources

 Take as much info as possible on the books and author on [Brandon SANDERSON's wikipedia page](https://en.wikipedia.org/wiki/Brandon_Sanderson), his [website](https://www.brandonsanderson.com/) and this [wiki](https://coppermind.net/wiki/Coppermind:Welcome) made by fans.

+## API documentation

+Eventually we will need [express-swagger-generator](https://www.npmjs.com/package/express-swagger-generator) in order to document the API correctly.

 ## Stack used